 The student will receive a token for completing the weekly assignment.
 Extra tokens are awarded for completing extra assignments.
 Tokens can be redeemed for gifts displayed in our gift cabinet.

-Leveraged with modern technologies, Afficient Math makes the learning highly efficient, which means it takes less time to achieve the same objective.
-However, to be successful in math, it is necessary for the student to commit an adequate amount of time in learning math.
-We expect a student to spend about 30 minutes, on average, per day on weekly assignments.
+Leveraged with modern technologies, Afficient programs make the learning highly efficient, which means it takes less time to achieve the same objective.
+However, to be successful in math or English, it is necessary for the student to commit an adequate amount of time in learning.
+We generally expect a student to spend about 30 minutes, on average, per day per subject on weekly assignments.
 The amount of work may be adjusted according to student’s needs and parent’s request.

-Afficient Math Honors Chart gives parents an idea on how high students’ math skills should be aimed at.
+Afficient Math Honors Chart gives parents and students an idea on how high students’ math skills should be aimed at.
 As a student first starts Afficient Math, he/she typically starts with reviewing lower grade materials to build a solid foundation.
 He/she then moves up and passes the non-accelerated track.
-We would like to bring students pass the “Honors” line and, for some highly motivated students, reach or pass the “High Honors” track.
+We would like to bring students pass the “Honors” and “High Honors” lines, and lead students to stay with the High Honors track to maintain academic excellence.

 To encourage their high achievements, students of “Honors” status will receive 50% more tokens than regular students as they complete or exceed weekly assignments, and students of “High Honors” status will receive 100% more tokens than regular students.

 At the beginning of each week, we will send parents a weekly progress report through email on detailed progress your child made in the previous week.
-By downloading our cell phone app, you will know the real-time progress of how your child is doing in Afficient Math.
-On the Home page of Afficient Math of your child’s account, the current status of doing the weekly assignment is displayed.
-From the menu Report -> User Activities of your child’s Afficient Math account, you can find all the past activities.
-Our Learning Center instructor will always be happy to share with you the progress of your child.
-You can also request a parent conference to discuss anything related to your child’s study at Afficient Academy.
+By downloading our cell phone app, you will know the real-time progress of how your child is doing.
+On the Home page of Afficient Math or Afficient English of your child’s account, the current status of doing the weekly assignment is displayed.
+From the menu Report -> User Activities of your child’s Afficient account, you can find all the past activities.

 The abilities to self-learn and focus.
 The will of striking for high achievement and not giving up on difficulties.
 The confidence of being a good and outstanding student through their own efforts.